 Uzma Hasan is co-founder and producer at venture capitalist backed-Little House Productions.
 Her latest feature FIRSTBORN premiered at Edinburgh International Film Festival 2016 ahead of a worldwide sale to Netflix.
 Her first feature THE INFIDEL (2010) was released internationally to commerical and critical acclaim, was remade by Viacom India as DHARAM SANKAT MEIN (2015) and as a musical that ran at Theatre Royal Stratford.

 She was Executive Producer on Nitin Sawhney’s multi award winning documentary FLYING PAPER (2014) and Mo Naqvi’s upcoming documentary feature on Qandeel Baloch.
 She is currently developing projects with a diverse range of talent including Guardian film critic Peter Bradshaw, David Baddiel and Nikesh Shukla, as well as with the BFI and Eastman Dance Company.

 Paul Sng, Producer

-As a filmmaker, he is interested in telling the stories of those neglected, misrepresented or forgotten by mainstream media.
+As a director and producer, Paul’s work focuses on telling the stories of people who have been neglected, marginalised or misrepresented by mainstream media.

 Julia Ton, Producer